Stockertown

 CODERED CLICK HERE

-CodeRED, (ENC) is a high speed notification system which can quickly deliver messages to the entire Borough or targeted areas as necessary.
+CodeRED, (OnSolve) is a high speed notification system which can quickly deliver messages to the entire Borough or targeted areas as necessary.
 Amber Alerts, road closures and extreme weather alerts are examples.
 Messages are delivered via phone, cell phone, email and text.
 It is important to stress CodeRED provides a data base supplied from county records, however, that information may not be accurate and will not include your cell phone and email addresses.
-The system is only as good as the information it has so we urge you to read the information provided in this mailing and update your preferred method (s) of notification.
-ANY/ALL information will be secure and used only by CodeRED for the purpose of notification and WILL NOT be sold, exchanged, or made available to anyone for marketing by ENC or the Boro.
+The system is only as good as the information it has so we urge you to read the information provided here and update your preferred method (s) of notification.
+ANY/ALL information will be secure and used only by CodeRED for the purpose of notification and WILL NOT be sold, exchanged, or made available to anyone for marketing by OnSolve or the Boro.

 About Stockertown